StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Cellular automata seemed more promising.

 Take a radius-one rule.
 Information propagates at most one cell per update.
-Place something far away and ask whether it affects the origin after \(T\) steps.
+Place something far away and ask whether it affects the origin after $$T$$ steps.

 There really is a causal light cone here.